English Language Programs, INTO UAB

 INTO UAB

-At INTO UAB, international students join a supportive community committed to helping them integrate with ease into American university life while preparing for degree studies.
+At INTO UAB, international students join a supportive community that is committed to helping them integrate with ease into American university life while preparing for degree studies.
 Unique programs help improve academic and English language skills, and helpful faculty and staff ensure students adjust to life in the US.
 Students studying in the INTO UAB Center have all the benefits of campus life at an American university.
 Living and learning in the heart of UAB’s campus, international students develop friendships with American and international students and have access to all of the academic, social and cultural resources and activities at The University of Alabama at Birmingham.

 Academic English Program